zivtech/Bodiless-JS/packages/bodiless-psh/README.md

 - You may see errors in the application log relating to insufficient file watchers.
 This is a known issue.
 Currently the only workaround is to reduce the number of active environments.
-- Public urls for an environment are available by running
+- Public URLs for an environment are available by running
   ```
   platform url -e <env-id>
   ```